Everest Base Camp Elevation

 Everest Base Camp Elevation Altitude Sickness

 Most cases of altitude sickness are mild that result in headaches, nausea, or dizziness.
-However, some people may face a fatal build-up of fluid that affects brains and lungs.
+However, some people may face a fatal build-up of fluid that affects their brains and lungs.

 Acute altitude sickness can start from an elevation of above 2500m above sea level.